Belonging & Exclusion

 • separate from family patterns

-• become more successful
+• become more successful than earlier generations

-• acknowledge hidden truths
+• acknowledge difficult family truths

 The Emotional Impact of Exclusion